-Over its 40 season, Survivor has had almost 600 castaways.
-Seven of them have died.
-Here is a tribute to those whom the Survivor family has lost over the years.
+Over its 42 seasons, “Survivor” has had over 600 castaways.
+Eleven of them have died.
+Here is a tribute to those whom the “Survivor” family has lost over the years, listed alphabetically.

 His obituary described him thusly: “Bigger than life with a heart to match, B.B. had an unmatched zest for life.
 A world traveler and avid sportsman, B.B. was a lover of fine cigars, fine wine, close friends, and good political debate.”